chriskinch/development-tasks/react-with-rest-data/README.md

 ## Technical details

-The REST API that we are using for this example is from: https://jsonplaceholder.typicode.com
-The particular endpoint that should be called is: `https://jsonplaceholder.typicode.com/photos`
+The REST API that we are using for this example is from: https://jsonplaceholder.typicode.com It is powered by JSON Server and extended documentation can be found here: https://github.com/typicode/json-server The particular endpoint that should be called is: `https://jsonplaceholder.typicode.com/photos`

 The project should be executed with the following commands: